Community Fibre offer full fibre broadband with gigabit-capable speeds, and are one of the cheapest broadband providers in the UK.

 Finally, mid-contract price rises have become increasingly popular to implement amongst broadband and mobile providers over recent years.
 Unfortunately, we also saw Community Fibre implement an annual price rise of Consumer Price Index (CPI) + 2.9% in late 2021, when previously they had offered fixed prices.

-One plus point however, is that customers who take out a package between January and April are not subject to the annual price rise in the April of the same year.
+One plus point however, is that customers who take out a package between now and 4th November 2024 are not subject to the annual price rise for the duration of their minimum term.

 New customers to Community Fibre can now also benefit from a 60-day satisfaction guarantee, which means they'll now get much longer than the usual 14-day cooling off period to try out the service without being tied down to a minimum term and early leaving charges.